2012 Kazakh legislative election

 Legislative elections were held in Kazakhstan on 15 January 2012.
-The result was a victory for the Nur Otan party, which won 83 of the 98 seats in the Mazhilis.
+The result was a victory for the Nur Otan party, which won 83 of the 98 seats in the Mäjilis.
 However, the Organization for Security and Co-operation in Europe (OSCE) stated that the election "did not meet fundamental principles of democratic elections."
 The elections marked the first time that the second-placed party would gain parliamentary seats irrespective of whether it cleared the 7% electoral threshold.
 Due to the Zhanaozen massacre and the resulting state of emergency there, the election was not planned to be held in Zhanaozen.
 However, this decision was overturned on 10 January 2012.

 Background

 In the 2007 Kazakh legislative elections, the pro-presidential party Nur Otan won all the 98 contested seats in the Mazhilis, which eliminated any form of opposition, bringing the Parliament under a single-party control.
 This received criticism and pressure from international and opposition groups in the country.
 In an interview to Reuters, Prime Minister of Kazakhstan Karim Massimov expressed his support of having opposition in the Parliament as in a way of that the democratic reforms match an economic growth.
 Following President Nursultan Nazarbayev's reelection in the 2011 presidential election, he announced the promise of bringing a "new era of democratic reforms."
 Nazarbayev's advisor Ermukhamet Ertysbayev stated that the next Mazhilis convocation have a two-party system in which he used comparison with the United States and United Kingdom as an example.
-Opposition activist Vladimir Kozlov criticized the move, saying that the authorities wouldn't let real opposition groups enter the Parliament.
+Opposition activist Vladimir Kozlov criticized the move, saying that the authorities would not let real opposition groups enter the Parliament.